1. Before you begin

-- On the GitHub page for the project, click the Code button, which brings up a dialog.
+- On the GitHub page for the project, click the Code button, which brings up a popup.

-- In the dialog, click the Download ZIP button to save the project to your computer.
+- In the popup, click the Download ZIP button to save the project to your computer.
 Wait for the download to complete.

 - Locate the file on your computer (likely in the Downloads folder).